-The Annual Report highlights achievements and outcomes

-achievements and outcomes for 2013/14, is based on the Strategic objectives and targets set in the Council Plan and incorporates the Strategic Resource Plan and the Budget.
+The Annual Report highlights achievements and outcomes for 2013/14, is based on the Strategic objectives and targets set in the Council Plan and incorporates the Strategic Resource Plan and the Budget.

-The Council Plan sets the strategic direction and key strategic activities for key strategic activities for the organisation for a fouryear period, based on six strategic goals.
+The Council Plan sets the strategic direction and key strategic activities for the organisation for a fouryear period, based on six strategic goals.

 The Strategic Resource Plan outlines the financial and nonfinancial resources required to deliver these objectives and activities in a financially sustainable manner.
-The Budget sets the specific financial goals for the year and is formed from the guidance provided by the long term planning contained within the

-Strategic Resource Plan.
+The Budget sets the specific financial goals for the year and is formed from the guidance provided by the long term planning contained within the Strategic Resource Plan.